-I think just a few recipes in Mexico could describe the richness in traditions, flavours and ingenious of our Mexican gastronomy and Chiles en Nogada is one of those dishes; full of history, tradition, flavour and beauty makes it one of many people’s favourite.
+I think just a few recipes in Mexico could describe the richness in traditions, flavours and ingenious of our Mexican gastronomy and Chiles en Nogada is one of those dishes; full of history, tradition, flavour and beauty making them one of the most popular Mexican dishes and everybody’s favourite.

-The history of the creation of Chiles en Nogada goes back to August 1821 when the sister of Santa Monica Convent in Puebla wanted to welcome Agustin de Iturbide with a very special meal after he just had signed the Declaration of Independence and he was passing by through Puebla.
+The story of the creation of Chiles en Nogada goes back to August 1821 when the sister of Santa Monica Convent in Puebla wanted to welcome Agustin de Iturbide with a very special meal after he just had signed the Declaration of Independence and he was passing by through Puebla.
 They collected some of the ingredients that were in season during the month of August and they came out with this recipe.
 The colours of the ingredients on it are related to the colours of the Mexican flag, the Poblano pepper is the green colour, the Nogada sauce is the white and the pomegranate seeds are the red, making it the most patriotic dish to celebrate Mexican independence.
+In the original recipe the poblano pepper is covered with a mixture id stiff peak egg and then fry in oil before putting the nogada sauce.

 Well, now after telling you some of the very interesting history of this wonderful recipe, let me tell you some facts of the traditional way to cook it.
 Historically and traditionally this recipe is always cooked with Poblano pepper, these ones are roasted, peeled, stuffed with a special filling and battered in eggs beated until stiff, fried and covered with the Nogada sauce, but my version is more simple and I have changed it slightly for busy people like me, I do know I shouldn’t be doing this as it is a very important recipe for all Mexicans but as a busy mum of two, sometimes one has to do what we have to do in order to fulfil our cravings, but one thing I want you to have in mind, I DO know how to make the traditional Chile en Nogada and when I do have plenty of time to be in my kitchen by myself without being interrupted by a three year old asking me to play with him every five minutes, I cook the real and traditional recipe, but today I’m afraid I wasn’t that lucky because my husband arrived very late from work, so this time I had to used tin Poblano peppers.